|

 This month's Papa John's Referee Spotlight is about Matt Griffin, a referee who has gone on to become a Field Marshal for Heartland Soccer Association.
 (Field Marshals are among the people you see driving around on golf carts during league weekends and tournaments.
 Heartland Field Marshals wear many hats, including referee mentoring, trouble shooting and problem solving, and fan assistance.)

 Matt started young as a referee.
-At 12 years old Matt was asked if he would be interested in officiating with the youth recreational program for Olathe Soccer Club (now called Kansas Rush).
-He saw this as an opportunity to make some money , since he was too young to work other places.
+At 12 years old Matt was asked if he would be interested in officiating with the youth recreational program

 Fifteen years later you can still find him working at the fields on the weekends.

-In his role as a Field Marshal Matt particularly enjoys working with young referees.
-He likes that being a Field Marshal lets him pass along the knowledge and skills that he gained through his years of experience to the younger referees.
+He likes that being a Field Marshal lets him pass along the knowledge and

 I get a different role in which life lessons are still being presented to me and shaping my maturity as an adult."

 When Matt is not reffing or field marshalling he works as a firefighter for the City of Shawnee.
 He refers to it as, "My Big Boy Job".
-When Matt's not putting out fires he enjoys spending time with his fiancĂ©.
+When Matt's not putting out fires he enjoys spending time with his fiancé.
 He also loves the outdoors and hanging with his brother and buddies riding motorcycles, working out, and fixing things.

 Coaches Corner